 Step 3: Bake The Protein Brownies

-Now that the batter is in the pan, spread it out evenly and bake your protein powder brownies in the oven for 25 minutes.
+Now that the protein brownie batter is in the pan spread it out evenly and bake your protein powder brownies in the oven for 25 minutes.
 You can check their doneness with a toothpick - if it comes out clean, they're ready.

 By the way, if your brownies seem a little soft in the middle when you pull them out, don't worry - they'll firm up once they're out of the oven.

-Finally, let the brownies cool a little bit, then cut into squares, and serve.
-Enjoy!
+Finally, let the brownies cool a little bit, then cut them into squares and serve.
+If you want, you can serve them with cashew butter, almond butter, or peanut butter on top for a little extra protein.

 If there's another thing these healthy protein brownies are good for, it's storing them in the freezer and pulling them out at a moment's notice, so making the extra batches is a pro move.